Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 2. DLP Policy Scope for Power BI

-Purview DLP policies for Power BI are configured separately from email and SharePoint DLP.
-Many organizations enable DLP for Exchange and SharePoint but forget Power BI.
-A user who cannot email a spreadsheet of patient data can still export that same data from a Power BI report to CSV and email it manually.
-The DLP policy must cover the Power BI service, Power BI Desktop exports, and Power BI mobile app actions.
+Purview DLP policies for Power BI are configured separately from those for email and SharePoint DLP.
+Many organizations enable DLP for Exchange and SharePoint but often neglect Power BI.
+This oversight can lead to risks, as a user who cannot email a spreadsheet of patient data can still export that data from a Power BI report to CSV and email it manually.

 3. Audit Log Retention